duniter/cesium-plus-pod/src/site/markdown/REST_API.md

  - Add a new invitation: `invitation/certification` (POST)
  - Delete an existing invitation: `invitation/certification/_delete` (POST)
  - Search on invitations: `invitation/certification/_search` (POST or GET)

+### `like/*`

+#### `like/record`

+All documents stored in the index have a mandatory type:
+ - LIKE
+ - DISLIKE
+ - STAR
+ - ABUSE
+ - VIEW

+This index allow you to:

+ - Count record of a type, on any pod's document (e.g. number of stars on a profile)
+ - Add or delete a record

+On VIEW type can be anonymous (without `issuer` and `signature` fields in the document).

 ## ES SUBSCRIPTION API